aiidalab/aiidalab/docs/source/app_development/index.rst

        - [My App](./print_hello_world.ipynb)

-Once you have done this, you can close the text editor and update the AiiDalab home page.
+Once you have done this, you can close the text editor and update the AiiDAlab home page.
 You will notice that it now has My App link that will bring you to a NON-existing page (because we haven't create one yet).
 To fix this click on the `File Manager` icon, go to the :file:`apps/my_app` folder and click on the `New` button.
 Select the `Python 3` option and make the following modifications: